-The Douro River — Porto's Liquid Heart
+The Douro River, Porto's Liquid Heart

-The Douro River is more than a scenic backdrop — it's the lifeblood of Porto and the reason port wine exists.
+The Douro River is more than a scenic backdrop, it's the lifeblood of Porto and the reason port wine exists.
 Flowing from Spain through Portugal's wine country to the Atlantic, the river carved the dramatic terraced vineyards of the Douro Valley and shaped the city's maritime history.

 Most cruises depart from the Cais da Ribeira or Cais de Gaia, run 50 minutes to 2 hours, and many include a glass of port or Vinho Verde.
 Sunset cruises are especially popular, when the golden light hits the colourful riverside buildings and the bridges glow in silhouette.
+These twilight sailings book up fast, so reserve at least a day ahead in summer.

 Choosing the Right Douro River Cruise